download

 "To be in the lead after twelve races is still nice".

 The head of Maranello's sporting management is delighted that the calendar includes sixteen races instead of seventeen, because responding to Williams' attacks is becoming increasingly difficult.
 Only one aspect of the revolution wanted by the FIA is penalising the World Champion: the ban on modifying the car after qualifying.
 Perfectionist and meticulous, Michael Schumacher is good at finding the best possible set-up.
 Now he is forced to make compromise choices: he has to decide whether to go faster on Saturday or Sunday.
 The answer is not so obvious, because having the right set-up for the race is of little use if you start on the third row.
 At Maranello they are already at work for the trip to Budapest.
-They are working in the laboratory. because track testing is forbidden until September, and you cannot think of revolutionary solutions in the next three weeks.
-Says Jean Todt:
+They are working at the factory because track testing is forbidden until September, and you cannot think of revolutionary solutions in the next three weeks.
+Jean Todt says:

-"Probability of victory in Budapest?
+"Chances of victory in Budapest?
 We have to be realistic and hope that our opponents are not so strong again".

 Admits Michael Schumacher at the end of the race.